rdmpage/taxonomy-GBIF-manuscript/README.md

 # Results

+to do: list of animal taxa scored, location of data

 ## Amphibia

 ![Amphibia](https://raw.github.com/rdmpage/taxonomy-GBIF-manuscript/master/figures/amphibia-plot.png)

 Fig. Amphibia Potentially problematic species names in Amphibia.
 Each dot is an amphibian family.

 Fig. Amphibia shows a plot of the numbers of potentially problematic names against total number of species for all families in the class Amphibia.
 Families with no problematic names lie along the x-axis.
-The most noticeable outlier with 89 of 402 (22%) of its species names potentially problematic is the frog family Rhacophoridae.
-The GBIF classification for this family is an amalgam from The Catalogue of Life, the IUCN Red List of Threatened Species, the Interim Register of Marine and Nonmarine Genera, and the Integrated Taxonomic Information System, and contains considerable duplication of species names depending on how the genus *Philautus* is delimited.
+The most noticeable outlier with 89 potentially problematic names is the frog family Rhacophoridae.
+The GBIF classification for this family is an amalgam from various sources (The Catalogue of Life, the IUCN Red List of Threatened Species, the Interim Register of Marine and Nonmarine Genera, and the Integrated Taxonomic Information System) and contains considerable duplication of species names depending on how the genus *Philautus* is delimited.
 Generic placement in this family is unstable as new findings from molecular phylogenetics are incorporated [Li et al. 2009] and more recent classifications break *Philautus* up into smaller genera.
-In this case GBIF has a aggregated competing classifications resulting in numerous frog species appearing twice.
+In this case GBIF has aggregated competing classifications resulting in numerous frog species appearing twice.

 ![Rhacophoridae.png](https://raw.github.com/rdmpage/taxonomy-GBIF-manuscript/master/figures/Rhacophoridae.png)